 Take a look at this photograph of a goldfish poisoned by elevated Nitrate, that displays a curved body in a U-shape:

-If the new fish shows any or a combination of the signs, despite being quarantined and a lack of aggression from its tank mates then it may be that you’re running an aquarium that’s too high in nitrate.
+Sometimes a new fish will show any or a combination of the signs, despite being quarantined and a lack of aggression from its tank mates.

-The long-term inhabitants have gradually adjusted to the higher nitrate levels over time, but the new addition immediately starts showing signs of shock.
+The long-term inhabitants have gradually adjusted to the higher nitrate levels over time but the new fish immediately starts showing signs of shock.

 The Conservation Fund’s Freshwater Institute conducted an experiment to show the significant correlation between NItrate-rich aquarium water and swim bladder issues.